matthewg42/EspApConfigurator/README.md

 - Set SSID, passphrase and hostname
 - Connect to network in client mode
 - Hard-ish reset (zaps SSID from ESP memory)
-- Experimental settings for Char, UInt8, Long, String
+- Experimental settings for Char, UInt8, Long, String, Float
 - Re-arrange project as usable library (wrap whole thing in a ParentMode to it can be easily used in other projects)
+- Rescan button (just reloads page)

 ### TODO

-- Add generic non-volatile settings
-   - Floats
 - Configure settings with web interface
+    - validate on save
+    - save to EEPROM
+    - validate on load and set default otherwise
+- Add default validations for each setting type
 - No networks found indication
-- rescan button (just reloads page?)
 - Customised theming
 - Static IP config